stevecj/phoneItIn/README.md

 number will look, whether there are any problems, and whether entry is complete.
 Upon leaving the input, the value is re- formatted to standard.

+Note: This project is in early develpment and has just reached the point of starting to be useful in production.
+It currently works only with very modern browsers and it will be much firendlier once it can display an indication of when a complete phone number has been entered or when invalid or extra characters have been entered.
+These indications are coming very soon.